 The best providers are turning digital requirements into competitive advantages.
 They use dashboards and reports to tell their improvement journey compellingly.
 When inspectors can see clear progress over time, backed by data, it powerfully demonstrates commitment to quality improvement.

-Highlighting proactive management through digital systems reveals when you've identified and addressed issues before they escalate.
+Digital systems reveal when you've identified and addressed issues before they escalate.
 This proactive approach is exactly what inspectors want to see – management teams who use data to prevent problems rather than just respond to them.

 Take Action Now